SpaceWalkPublishing/dbatch/council.md

 <a id="business"></a>
 ### Local businesses

 West Melbourne is a prime location for businesses.
-There is easy access from I95, and we are the corridor to Downtown Melbourne and beachside.
+There is easy access from I95, and we are the corridor to the airport, Downtown Melbourne, and beachside.
 Local businesses support our community with jobs and quality services.
 We must carefully consider how to retain our excellent local businesses, attract new ones, and support strategic development that has a minimal impact on our residents' quality of life.

 <a id="green"></a>
 ### Green spaces